open-component-model/getting-started/README.md

 ## Requirements and Setup

-Requires a Go development enviroment and docker for building containers as well as an installed OCM cli
+Using the examples requires a Go development enviroment and docker for building containers as well as an [installed OCM client](https://github.com/open-component-model/ocm/releases).

 ## Support, Feedback, Contributing